PhumlaniDev/Spark-Java---Web-App/README.md

 # Spark-Java-Web-App

+Technologies used in this app are as followed:

+* IntelliJ IDE
+* Java JDK 8
+* Spark Framework
+* PostgreSQL Database
+* JDBC
+* Maven
-#### Here is simple Greet app that is built on Java Spark Framework and is deployed on HEROKU
+* and it wad deployed on HEROKU
+* Depencies:
+..*